 - Use Keywords in URL – When it comes to adding keywords to your website, try to place the primary keyword in the main page URL of the content.
 If the steps abovementioned are done and the primary keyword is placed in the title, it should be in the URL automatically when you go to publish it.
 But even if the title is similar to the main keyword but doesn’t include it completely, it is important to pull your page URL to include it after the fact.

 Many people analyze the significance of using appropriate keywords in their website content, but may be unaware how to choose the right keywords for digital marketing.
 Never overuse keywords just for SEO purposes.
+Proper keyword placement within web pages can enhance the visibility of your website and attract more organic traffic.
 Google is much smarter than it was in the early years of search and can easily analyze whether the keyword is used just for SEO purposes, or in a legitimate way to help readers find relevant information to help answer their questions.
 A professional digital marketing agency outsourcing SEO services can help choose the right keywords that are relevant to the website content and thereby improve the traffic on the website.